mike76-dev/sia-satellite/RENT.md

 ### Proxy Uploads through Satellite
 When you enable this option, you upload your files directly to the Satellite, which saves your bandwidth and is usually much faster.
 The Satellite then uploads these files to the network in the background.
 The downside of this is that you don't see the uploaded files in `renterd` immediately, but only on the next autopilot loop iteration, when the file metadata is imported from the Satellite.

-IMPORTANT: Please note that S3 interface is not fully supported yet.

 ## Data Encryption

-The `-satellite` versions of `renterd` now encrypt the files before uploading.
+The `-satellite` versions of `renterd` now offer a client-side encryption of the files before uploading.
 If you choose to backup the file metadata on the Satellite, the Satellite operator will not be able to read the contents of the files or even their names.
 This way, you can enjoy the full privacy when sharing your file metadata with the Satellite.

 The Satellite page of the `renterd` UI shows the encryption key used to encrypt your data.
-You can copy this key end paste it on your dashboard of the Satellite web portal, this will allow you to view your saved files and download them from the dashboard.
+You can copy this key and paste it on your dashboard of the Satellite web portal, this will allow you to view your saved files and download them from the dashboard.
 The key is not transferred to the Satellite, which means that only you can access your data.